-We appreciate the opportunity to submit a comment to the Office of the Comptroller of the Currency (OCC) in response to its proposed rulemaking clarifying the permissible interest on loans that are sold, assigned, or otherwise transferred by national banks and savings associations.
+We appreciate the opportunity to submit a comment to the Federal Deposit Insurance Corporation (FDIC) in response to its proposed rulemaking clarifying federal interest rate authority.
 The Mercatus Center at George Mason University is dedicated to bridging the gap between academic ideas and real-world problems and to advancing knowledge about the effects of regulation on society.
 This comment, therefore, does not represent the views of any particular affected party or special interest group.
-Rather, it is designed to help the OCC as it considers how to implement these policies.
-Specifically, the comment seeks to help the OCC provide clarity to banks and credit markets regarding the validity of legal loans that are sold or transferred to third parties after their creation.
+Rather, it is designed to help the FDIC as it considers how to implement these policies.
+Specifically, the comment seeks to help the FDIC provide clarity to banks and credit markets regarding the validity of legal loans that are sold or transferred to third parties after their creation.

-The ability of a national bank or savings association to make a loan consistent with the relevant federal law and then sell that loan, with the loan remaining valid and functional on its original terms, is a critical aspect of the business of banking.
+The ability of a bank or savings association to make a loan consistent with the relevant federal law and then sell that loan, with the loan remaining valid and functional on its original terms, is a critical aspect of the business of banking.
 Being able to sell loans is an important tool for risk management and profit maximization.
-Unfortunately, recent legal precedent has deviated from well-settled expectations and called this ability into question.
-The OCC has the authority and opportunity to clarify that, under existing law, banks are allowed to make loans
+Unfortunately, recent legal precedent has deviated from well-settled expectations and called this ability into question.2 The FDIC has the authority and opportunity to clarify that, under existing law, banks are allowed to make loans unencumbered by the limits on interest imposed by borrowers' states' laws and then sell those loans, with the loans remaining valid and enforceable on their original terms, provided the sale does not impose any materially new or more onerous obligations on borrowers.
+The FDIC has proposed making just such a clarification to the relevant regulations and should do so,3 and the proposal should also make clear that assigning rights to a loan such as receivables also remains valid.
+As discussed further on, such a clarification is doctrinally sound, fair, economically sensible, and consumer protective.

-1. Permissible Interest on Loans That Are Sold, Assigned, or Otherwise Transferred, 84 Fed.
+^{1.} Federal Interest Rate Authority, 84 Fed.
 Reg.
-64229 (proposed November 21, 2019) (to be codified at 12 C.F.R. pt.
-7 and pt.
-160).
+66845 (proposed December 6, 2019) (to be codified at 12 C.F.R.
+331).